emberjs/rfcs/text/0730-semver-for-ts.md

     -   It currently has a single maintainer, and relatively few users.

     -   It is relatively young, having been created only about a year ago, and therefore having existed for only 5 TypeScript releases.
-While its track record is good so far, there is not yet evidence of how it would deal with serious breaking changes like those introduce in TypeScript 3.5.
+While its track record is good so far, there is not yet evidence of how it would deal with serious breaking changes like those introduced in TypeScript 3.5.

     -   Because the assertions are implemented as type definitions, the library is subject to the same risk of compiler breakage as the types it is testing.